YTYTYD/Quick-MIMIC-extract/README.md

 # Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
 Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
-Yutao Dou^12, Wei Li, Albert Y. Zomaya, and Shaoliang Peng
+Yutao Dou^12, Wei Li^2, Albert Y. Zomaya^2, and Shaoliang Peng^1
 accepted by: The 21st Asia Pacific Bioinformatics Conference
 At: Changsha, January 2023

 # Quick-MIMIC-extract
 We aims to develop a reliable and easy-to-use extraction pipeline to standardize data extraction from MIMIC datasets.
 Our method can fully integrate different data structures, including structured, semi-structured, and unstructured data, into a time-series table.
 The format of the table is a queue with hourly granularity, one feature per column, and the format can be referred to Sepsis fromClinical Data – the PhysioNet Computing in Cardiology Challenge 2019.

+# How to run
+Details are in the readme files for each version (C and Python)

 ## Pipeline structure
 Our pipeline contains three main query modules, the hospitalization query module and the patient query module for identifying target patients in the database (de-identified IDs).